 Try a spoonful over our Oriental duck salad.

 With a slight kick that won't blow your head off, this sweet and sticky chilli dressing adds a little something extra to any simple side salad.
-We'd also recommend trying it as a dipping sauce or a sweet marinade.
-To make, mix together 2 tbsp sweet chilli dressing with zest 2 limes and 6 tbsp of rice wine vinegar in a small bowl.
+We'd also recommend trying it as a dipping sauce or sweet marinade.
+To make, mix together 2 tbsp sweet chilli dressing with the zest of 2 limes and 6 tbsp rice wine vinegar in a small bowl.